(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Redness around incisions

-To speed your recovery and stay safe, consider these tips:
+To speed recovery and stay safe, consider these tips:

 • Avoid lifting anything heavier than 10 pounds.

-• Avoid activities that cause you to strain or breathe hard.
+• Avoid activities that cause strain or heavy breathing.

 • Get moving.
 Take short walks.
 Use the stairs.
-Do light housework if you’re up to it.
+Do light housework if possible.

-• Apply ice to your wound, but keep it dry.
+• Apply ice to the wound, but keep it dry.

-• When you sneeze or cough, press a pillow over your incision.
+• When sneezing or coughing, press a pillow over the incision.

-• Ask your doctor about any pain medication you may need.
-If you take pills, remember to take them on a set schedule, the same time each day.
+• Ask the doctor about any pain medication that may help.
+If the patient takes pills, remember to take them on a set schedule, the same time each day.
 They may be more beneficial this way.

-• Keep your incision clean, dry and protected.
-Don’t take baths or swim until your doctor says it’s OK.
+• Keep the incision clean, dry and protected.
+Don’t take baths or swim until the care team says it’s OK.

-In most cases, you may eat a normal healthy diet.
+In most cases, the patient may eat a normal healthy diet.
 Be sure to drink four to eight glasses of water or liquid a day.
-Ask your doctor whether you need special dietary instructions or restrictions.
+Ask the care team whether special dietary instructions or restrictions are necessary.

 Some pain medications may cause constipation.
-Moving may help, and so can foods that are high in fiber.
-Ask your doctor about laxatives or stool softeners if necessary.
+Moving may help, along with foods that are high in fiber.
+Ask the care team about laxatives or stool softeners if necessary.

 • Temperature rises above 100.5℉